III. B North - East Region

 From Silistra (road 213, 7) to Alfatar (road 207) to Alekovo to Chestimensko to Tervel to Kochmar to Zheglartsi to Vekilski.

-The altitude of Silistra is 26 m. and it is surrounding by a higher plateau.
-So, to leave the town in the south direction toward Alfatar you have to climb 5 – 6 kilometers.
+The elevation of Silistra is 26 m. and is surrounding by a higher plateau.
+If you are leaving Silistra in the southern direction (toward Alfatar) you have a climb for 5 – 6 kilometers.

 http://www.guide-bulgaria.com/NC/silistra/alfatar/alfatar